caominhnhut/SpringBootPostgreSQLKeyCloak/README.md

-# Spring Boot PostgreSQL Example
+# Spring Boot PostgreSQL with Keycloak Example

-A simple Spring Boot application demonstrating integration with PostgreSQL database.
+A simple Spring Boot application demonstrating integration with PostgreSQL database and Keycloak for authentication.

 ## Prerequisites